holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.2 Resigning from Roles

-As a Partner, you may decline to accept a new Role assignment, or resign from a Role you already fill at any time, unless you’ve agreed otherwise.
+As a current or potential Role-filler, you may decline to accept a Role assignment or resign from a Role you already fill at any time, unless you’ve agreed otherwise.

 #### 1.2.3 Default Role Lead